Kanban-Zai/kanban-zai-version-1.0/core.md

 ### HOW TO PLAY!

-Players clarify the goal and follow the Kanban-Zai process until their achieve the goal.
+Players clarify the goal and follow the Kanban-Zai process until they achieve thier goal.
 Documenting deviations from process along the way.

 ### CONTEXT